alex-ball/utility-scripts/README.md

     the individual audiobook folders so you have to do that manually when you think the folder is full enough.

-    As the standard Python libraries, this script also relies on
+    As well as the standard Python libraries, this script also relies on

       * the non-standard libraries [`requests`](http://docs.python-requests.org/),
         [`dateutil`](https://dateutil.readthedocs.org/),